rollup/plugins/README.md

 🍣  The one-stop shop for official Rollup plugins

-This repository houses plugins that Rollup considers critical to every day use of Rollup, plugins which the organization has adopted maintenane of, and plugins that the project recommends to its users.
+This repository houses plugins that Rollup considers critical to every day use of Rollup, plugins which the organization has adopted maintenance of, and plugins that the project recommends to its users.

 ## Contributing